Mark 1-8

 Unpardonable Sin – (A line is crossed when what God’s Spirit is doing in Jesus is attributed to Satan)

-Parable of the Sower – (The Son of Man sows the seed of the gospel in the world where it grows into the kingdom of God until the end of the age – Mark 4:1-20)
+Sower and Seed – (The Son of Man sows the seed of the Gospel in the world where it grows continually into the Kingdom of God until his return – Mark 4:1-20)

 Kingdom Parables – (Jesus taught several parables concerning God’s kingdom, its unexpected ways of expansion, and its status in the world – Mark 4:21-34)